Stimulus Check Update: Will You Get A Fourth Relief Payment?

-(CBS Detroit) — A fourth stimulus check is still possible, with the third round of economic relief payments ending.
-Over 165 million payments of up to $1,400 per person have been sent out since the American Rescue Plan passed two months ago.
+(CBS Miami) — The possibility of a fourth stimulus check still looms large, as the third round of economic relief payments winds down.
+Over 165 million payments of up to $1,400 per person have been distributed since the American Rescue Plan (ARP) passed over two months ago.
 Many plus-up payments, for those who didn’t originally receive what they were due, have also been sent.
-Taken together this covers almost all of the $422 billion set aside in President Biden’s $1.9 trillion third stimulus package.
+Taken together this covers most of the $422 billion set aside in President Biden’s $1.9 trillion third stimulus package.

 Strong Economic Recovery For Some

 Large segments of the workforce have felt little economic impact from the pandemic.
-Many jobs performed at a desk in an office are just as easily performed at a desk in someone’s home.
-And with fewer outlets for spending, plus three stimulus checks, many Americans saved more money.
+Many jobs accomplished at a desk in an office are just as easily accomplished at a desk in someone’s home.
+And with fewer outlets for spending during the pandemic, plus three stimulus checks, many Americans saved more money.
 The personal saving rate ballooned to 33.7 percent in April of 2020 and has remained well above pre-pandemic levels ever since.
 In March of 2021, it spiked again to 27.6 percent, likely due to the latest round of stimulus checks and tax refunds.
 Many households have accumulated much more savings than they had before the pandemic.
-With the economy opening up, that pent-up demand will continue to affect the broader economy.
+As the economy opens up, that pent-up demand will continue to push the broader economy.

-The housing market has also surged, as people stuck at home realized the limitations of their living space.
+The housing market has also surged, thanks to low interest rates and people stuck at home realizing the limitations of their living space.
 The National Association of Realtors recently reported that the national median sales price for a home hit $341,600 in April, up 19.1 percent from April of 2020.
-That number rose in every region of the country.
+That number rose all over the country.
 Much of that rise was likely pushed by houses priced above the median.
 Housing inventory increased over March, but was still down 20.5 percent year over year.
 And of the homes that sold in March, 88 percent were for sale for less than a month.

-The stock market continues to perform well.
-The Dow Jones closed Thursday at 34,086, down some from recent highs given concerns about rising prices and supply chain issues.
+The stock market continues to perform well too.
+The Dow Jones closed Wednesday at 34,304.
+That’s pretty close to highs reached in early May, even as concerns about rising prices and supply chain issues continue.
 Individual investors, flush with extra cash from three rounds of stimulus, have poured into the market.
-Bigger investors have been betting on a strong economic recovery as the year progresses.
+Bigger investors are betting on a strong economic recovery as the year progresses.
 While some experts foresee some of the strongest economic growth in decades, many are also worried about higher inflation.
 Recent projections show prices rising about 4.4 percent in 2021, as compared to 2.3 percent in 2019 and 1.7 percent in 2020.
 April prices moved up 0.8 percent from March for the biggest one-month jump in over a decade.
 Some of the rise is likely due to depressed prices returning as the economy moves on from the pandemic.

 According to Yeva Nersisyan, Associate Professor of Economics at Franklin & Marshall College, “we had a whole year where prices didn’t really increase.
 And for some stuff they actually decreased.
 So, if you’re comparing this year to that year, then the reading is going to be higher than if the prices had continued to just go up.
 If there wasn’t a pandemic, the prices would just go up more steadily, and we wouldn’t see that kind of a jump that we saw recently.”